 Ya gotta know I have a bit of a thing for Corned Beef.
 Heck, I and can hardly wait every year to make it for St. Paddy’s day!
-I even have a couple of recipes already on my site, Corned Beef & Cabbage Dinner for the Crockpot or Oven and a Whiskey & Marmalade Glazed Corned Beef.
-Both are delish but I just had to make an Instant Pot Corned Beef for this year.
+I even have a couple of recipes already on my site, a very traditional Corned Beef & Cabbage Dinner for the Crockpot or Oven and for something a little different, a Whiskey & Marmalade Glazed Corned Beef.
+Both are delish but I just had to make Instant Pot Corned Beef & Cabbage for this year.
 I’ve actually made it several times just to make sure

 I got my fill I perfected it before I posted the recipe, here.